Matthias-Wandel/imgcomp/README.txt

 ------------------------------------------------------------------------------

 IMGCOMP PROGRAM

 To use imgcomp, you must compile it.
-After unpacking it on a Raspberry Pi, type "make" in the imgcomp directory.
 There are sample configuration files in imgcomp/conf-examples Imgcomp uses raspistill to dump files into /ramdisk (which is a ram disk) Then reads and compares these files, copies them to ~/saved/.... if they